queryverse/Vega.jl/docs/src/gettingstarted/tutorial.md

 The definition of tabular data we are using here is very simple: think of a table that has a header and consists of a number of columns and rows.
 The header gives each column a name.
 The rows correspond to the actual data.
 Columns don't have to be of the same data type, i.e. you can have one column that contains `String`s, and another that contains `Float64` values.

-[VegaLite.jl](https://github.com/queryverse/VegaLite.jl) can digest many different julia types that store tabular data.
+[VegaLite.jl](https://github.com/queryverse/VegaLite.jl) can digest many different Julia types that store tabular data.
 You can, for example, plot data that is stored in a `DataFrame`, [JuliaDB.jl](https://github.com/JuliaComputing/JuliaDB.jl) or loaded from disc with [CSVFiles.jl](https://github.com/queryverse/CSVFiles.jl).
 In this tutorial we will plot data that ships in the package [VegaDatasets.jl](https://github.com/queryverse/VegaDatasets.jl).

 The dataset we will use for this tutorial is the `cars` dataset from the [VegaDatasets.jl](https://github.com/queryverse/VegaDatasets.jl).
 The dataset contains information about a couple hundred cars.
 We can load the dataset with the `dataset` function: